How Tariffs Will Impact Clothing and Toy Prices in 2025

 ‘Prices higher than many consumers would be willing to pay’

-“The additional costs associated with [Donald Trump’s] tariff plan would be too large for U.S. retailers to absorb and, when passed on to consumers, would result in prices higher than many consumers would be willing to pay,” NRF researchers argue in the report.
+“The additional costs associated with [Trump’s] tariff plan would be too large for U.S. retailers to absorb and, when passed on to consumers, would result in prices higher than many consumers would be willing to pay,” NRF researchers argue in the report.

 The National Retail Federation expects that the tariff proposals would increase a typical household’s costs by $362 to $624 each year.
-While tariffs will drive some revenue, consumer spending will surpass those gains reducing U.S. GDP by up to $50 billion.
+While tariffs would drive some revenue, consumer spending would surpass those gains, reducing U.S. GDP by up to $50 billion.

 “Some consumers would stop purchasing the items and demand would fall,” the NRF researchers wrote.

-While the proposed Trump tariffs would inevitably increase domestic production and manufacturing across these retail goods, the result will be more costly to U.S. consumers.
+While the proposed Trump tariffs would inevitably increase domestic production and manufacturing of these retail goods, the result would be more costly to U.S. consumers.

-That’s one big factor to keep in mind as you plan your expenses for the new year.
+That’s one big factor to keep in mind as you plan your expenses this year.

 Related Content